Do Your Feet or Legs Have Nerve Damage?

 - Smoking and alcohol abuse can contribute to the development of diabetic neuropathy.

-- For some people, the symptoms of diabetic neuropathy are mild; for other, the condition can be painful, disabling and even fatal.
+For some people, the symptoms of diabetic neuropathy are mild; for others, the condition can be painful, disabling and even fatal.

 - Numbness, tingling or pain in the toes, feet, legs, hands, arms and fingers